 (b) (i) For a motion for extension of time (MOET), a title designating the party filing the motion for extension of time and one of the MOET titles listed in the "Motions for Extension of Time (MOET)" section of Appendix 7.10-1.
 For example, the motion of an appellant for an extension of time to file the opening brief should be titled "Appellant's MOET-File Opening Brief."
 If more than one motion for extension of time is contained in a single document, or if a motion for extension of time is contained in a single document, or if a motion, the title of each MOET and/or motion shall be listed.
 If none of the MOET titles listed in Appendix 7.10-1 fairly describes the motion for extension of time, select the title option of "MOET-Other" and add a title that accurately describes the motion.
-"MOET-Other" should be used only in circumstances in which the party has carefully reviewed the MOET titles listed in Appendix 7.10-1 and does not find a title that describes the motion for extension of time; or
+"MOET-Other" should be used only in circumstances in which the party has carefully reviewed the MOET titles listed in Appendix 7.10-1 and does not find a title that describes the motion for extension of time are used on the motion for extension of time are used only in circumstances in which the party has carefully reviewed the MOET titles listed in Appendix 7.10-1 and does not find a title that describes the motion for extension of time; or

 (ii) For a response to a motion or motion for extension of time (MOET), an indication that the filing is a response using the title of the motion or MOET to which the filing responds.
-For example, the response to a respondent's motion for summary affirmance should be titled "Response to Respondent's Motion-Summary Affirmance" and the response to an appellant's motion for extension of time to file the opening brief should be titled "Response to

-Appellant's MOET-File Opening Brief."
+For example, the response to a respondent's motion for summary affirmance should be titled "Response to Respondent's Motion-Summary Affirmance" and the response to an appellant's motion for extension of time to file the opening brief should be titled "Response to Appellant's MOET-File Opening Brief."